-When it comes to powering your van, there is a lot more involved than just going to the store and buying solar.
-Solar power sounds complex, and this is because there are so many different options to choose from.
+When it comes to powering your van, there is a lot more involved than just going to the store and buying panels.
 Before going into how many watts of solar you need to buy, let’s take a look at the different types of solar panels available.

-Determining which type of panel is right for your lifestyle will help give you a better idea of how efficient you need the panels to be.
+Determining which type of panel is right for your lifestyle will help give you a better idea of how efficient the panels will be.
 This is usually determined in tandem with calculating how many watts of solar to buy.

 Table of Contents

 Solar Panel Types: Rigid vs Flexible

 Rigid Solar Panels

 Rigid panels are solar cells mounted under tempered glass.
 They range in sizes from huge residential panels to small 50W device chargers.
 Most panels are mounted in an aluminum frame and designed for extended outdoor use withstanding hail, sand and wind.
 Glass is resistant to scratches which allows for long term light efficiency.
 Basic rigid panels are cheaper per watt and generally come with a long warranty.

 Flexible Solar Panels

 Flexible panels are flat cells that are molded with a layer of protective plastic on top.
 Because they don’t have a frame, they are low profile and can bend to shallow curves such as a van roof.
 It also makes them lightweight.
 The softer plastic on these panels is more prone to getting scratches on the surface.
 However, they are also less likely to crack from an impact.
 Bending the panels tends to cause issues with cracking and even shorting out between the cells, but this is improving on a yearly basis in the industry.
 Because of this, the warranty on these panel tends to be significantly shorter.